-Despite these apparent advantages, Dirt Cheap strongly recommended against any use of drip outlets.
-For one thing, drips cannot be used to water grass, of course, but Dirt Cheap also claims that the drip tubes have to be replaced regularly (every couple of years or so) and that they just do not work as well.
+Despite these apparent advantages, our landscaper strongly recommended against any use of drip outlets.
+For one thing, drips cannot be used to water grass, of course, but they also claim that the drip tubes have to be replaced regularly (every couple of years or so) and that they just do not work as well.

-Other people who use some or all drip systems seemed pleased with them, but we decided to go with what Dirt Cheap recommended.
+Other people who use some or all drip systems seemed pleased with them, but we decided to go with what our landscaper recommended.
 Drip is cheap and relatively easy to install, so if need be, we could add it later.

 By waiting a year before getting a sprinkler system, not only did we save money, but we were able to plan the system to include areas of the yard in which we did not originally plant.
 This is a significant advantage, unless you are absolutely determined that you are not going to add anything after the main landscaping job is done.